wwvb-observatory/wwvb-observatory/README.md

 The period of full-strength carrier shown at the start of the second is an artifact of the phase shift introduced by the MAS618C receiver.

-The line also contains "|" symbols which divide the second into 4 portions:
+The line also contains "|" symbols which divide the second into 4 portions according to the nominal WWVB bit framing:
  * The time when the carrier is always reduced
  * The time when the carrier is restored for a "0" symbol transmission
  * The time when the carrier is restored for a "1" symbol transmission